zapier/visual-builder/docs/_partners/planning-guide.md

 **Watch for specific updates**.
 Don't include a generic "Item Updated" trigger.
 Think instead about the scenario where users would want to watch for updated items.
 They may want to watch for deal status changes in a CRM, or email address changes from contacts.
 Include filters so users can watch for the specific updates that are important to their work.

-**Use REST Hooks whenever possible**.
-Zaps with [REST hook](http://resthooks.org) triggers run automatically when new data is available, which matches users' expectations from automation.
+**Use REST hooks whenever possible**.
+Zaps with REST hook triggers run automatically when new data is available, which matches users' expectations from automation.
 Polling triggers, instead, run `GET` calls every 1 to 15 minutes, depending on the user's Zapier plan, and static webhooks are not supported (as users could instead use Zapier's built-in [Webhooks app](https://zapier.com/apps/webhook/integrations)).

-**Only include Trigger input fields where necessary**.
+**Only include trigger input fields where necessary**.
 Many triggers need no fields, as they simply watch for new or updated items without any additional input from users.
 If your trigger would return a large amount of data to Zapier and cause the Zap to run too often, include input fields to let users filter and only run the Zap on the data they want.

 **Use smart defaults for input fields**.
 If your API requires a trigger field, use the default value where possible.
 For example, Dropbox' **New File** trigger watches for new files in the root directory by default.
 That helps users successfully set up Zaps even if they don't customize the input field.